Portal login

 Health Topics, Symptoms, In-Depth Reports

-A concussion may occur when the head hits an object, or a moving object strikes the head.
-A concussion is a less severe type of brain injury.
-It may also be called a traumatic brain injury.
+A traumatic brain injury (TBI) can occur when the head hits an object, or a moving object strikes the head.
+There are three types of TBI:

-A concussion can affect how the brain works.
-The amount of brain injury and how long it will last depends on how severe the concussion is.
-A concussion may lead to headaches, changes in alertness, loss of consciousness, memory loss, and changes in thinking.
+A TBI can affect how the brain works.
+The degree of impaired brain function and other symptoms and how long they will last depends on how severe the TBI is.
+A TBI may lead to headaches, changes in alertness, loss of consciousness, memory loss, and changes in thinking.
+Moderate to severe TBIs can cause life-long health problems.

 Causes